fedotovdanil570/labelatory/README.md

 * config - defines, where the label configuration file is stored.
   - type (required) - can be "local" or "remote"
-  - repo (required for "remote" type) - defines a repo on github, where the label configuration file is stored.
+  - repo (required for "remote" type) - defines a repo on github, where the label configuration file is stored (confuration file must have name "labels_conf.cfg" and be stored in the root of the repository).
-  - secret (required for "remote" type) - defines a webhook secret for repo.
 * service.<service_name> (e.g. service.github) - contains "token" for communication with API of the service and "secret" for work with webhooks.
   - token - access token.
   - secret - defines a webhook secret for repo.